 The argument that we apply to books and prizes equally applies to many types of goods and forms of expert judgments.
-What matters for our argument to hold is that quality is imperfectly observable before consumption and that the preferences of experts potentially is misaligned with those of buyers, be they individual consumers, firms, or governments.
+What matters for our argument to hold is that quality is imperfectly observable before consumption and that the preferences of experts potentially are misaligned with those of buyers, be they individual consumers, firms, or governments.
 Our analysis therefore ought to be performed in other industries and with other forms of expert judgments.

-Regardless, our finding that consumers follow expert judgements but are subsequently disappointed raises two questions: Do consumers continue to follow experts despite their previous disappointment?
-If so, why?
+Regardless, our finding that consumers follow expert judgments but are subsequently dissatisfied raises two questions: Do consumers continue to follow experts despite their previous dissatisfaction?
+And, if so, why?
 Addressing the first question can be a way to assess, in a real-life setting, the extent to which consumers are naive or, on the contrary, the extent to which they learn from their previous mistakes, for example through Bayesian updating.
 More generally, understanding why consumers follow the recommendations of experts despite the suspicion that they may direct them to products that do not correspond to their tastes is a way to get a better picture of the role of experts and how they shape consumer behavior.

 One possibility would be to interpret the behavior of readers in a model of Bayesian persuasion à la Kamenica and Gentskow (2011), where it is rational for readers to react to the signal sent by the experts of the jury despite their different preferences.
 Another interpretation is that, in addition to being a quality signal, awards can play the role of coordination devices if consumers get utility from consuming products that are also consumed by others, in line with the mechanism of Adler's (1985) model of superstars and the findings of Lagios and Méon (2024).
 Consumers may accordingly trade off intrinsic utility for extrinsic utility, in line with Loeper et al. (2014).
-Empirically documenting that mechanism would be a first contribution.
-The next would be to estimate the welfare implications of that coordination device.
+In addition, competition for an award can spur creativity in authors and encourage them or publishers to come up with more original ideas (Gross, 2020), which could ultimately benefit consumer welfare.
+Empirically documenting these mechanisms would be a first contribution.
+The next would be to estimate the welfare implications of the coordination role and/or the creativity-fostering role of awards.
 We emphasize that the present paper only gauges the intrinsic utility of reading an awarded book.
 Taking extrinsic utility into account and estimating it would be a natural extension of our analysis and would be necessary to estimate the full effect of awards on social welfare.

 That estimation notwithstanding, awards would in any case be superior coordinating devices if they directed consumers to products that give consumers more intrinsic utility.
 Over time, consumers should gravitate towards awards that are closer to their tastes, and misaligned awards should lose influence.
 Jury members should therefore have an incentive to target the tastes of the median consumer.
-The persistence of awards that are imperfectly aligned with the preferences of the median consumer is a puzzle and calls for research on the political economy of awards.
-That research agenda will require a better understanding of the interactions of all the actors of the awards industry: producers, artists, experts, public authorities, and the very organizers of awards themselves.
+The persistence of awards that are imperfectly aligned with the preferences of the median consumer is therefore a puzzle and calls for research on the political economy of awards.
+That research agenda will require a better understanding of the interactions of all the actors in the awards industry: producers, artists, experts, public authorities, and the very organizers of awards themselves.
 In a nutshell, we need a better understanding of the players, the strategies, and the rules of what French poet Stéphane Mallarmé (1945, cited by Bourdieu, 1983) referred to as "a game".